Xewkija Tigers F.C.: History

-Xewkija Tigers can trace their foundation back to 1939.
-Yet it was five years after that, that they played their first competitive match.
-The Xewkija Tigers first participated in the local competitions during the 1944-45 season, as previously they had only played friendly games, mainly due to the difficulties Gozitans suffered during the World War II.
-Xewkija's first honour arrived in the following season, 1945–46, where they lifted the Galea Cup in a match won against Xaghra Blue by 1–0 on 12 May 1946.
+Xewkija Tigers Football Club is a Maltese football club, that was founded in 1938.
+However, the team did not play their first competitive match until five years after their inception.
+Prior to this, Xewkija Tigers had only engaged in friendly matches, primarily due to the challenging circumstances that the inhabitants of Gozo faced during World War II.
+It wasn't until the 1944–45 season, that the club made their debut in local competitions.

+The following season, in 1945–46, Xewkija Tigers achieved their first trophy by winning the Galea Cup.
+They secured this title by defeating Xaghra Blue with a score of 1–0 in a match that was held on May 12, 1946.

-In the period between 1958–59 and 1965–66 seasons Xewkija participated in the local league under two different names, Xewkija United/Xewkija Tigers and Xewkija Rovers.
+In the period between 1958–59 and 1965–66 seasons, Xewkija participated in the local league under two different names, Xewkija United/Xewkija Tigers and Xewkija Rovers.
 The name Xewkija United was only used for a single season (1958–59), where successively the team was called again Xewkija Tigers.
-Whereas Xewkija Rovers continued to play as a separate team from the Tigers for some more years in the Gozo Football League, precisely until the 1965–66 season.
-At the end of this season it was decided that Xewkija Rovers should stop participating in the Gozitan league, leaving the village's representation solely to Xewkija Tigers.
+Whereas Xewkija Rovers continued to play as a separate team from the Tigers for some more years in the Gozo Football League, until the 1965–66 season.
+At the end of this season, it was decided that Xewkija Rovers should stop participating in the Gozitan league, leaving the village's representation solely to Xewkija Tigers.

-Xewkija Tigers' first domestic league honour came at the end of the 1974–75 season.
+Xewkija Tigers' first domestic league title came at the end of the 1974–75 season.
 This squad included the likes of John Busuttil, Mike Apap, Salvu Cilia, Charlie Le Prevost, Frank Mizzi, Carmel Attard, Raymond Rapa, Paul Vella, John Spiteri, Wistin Scerri, John Attard, Carmel Portelli, Benny Vella, Paul Hili, Joe Debrincat and Joe Grech.
 It was guided to victory under Mr. Joe Psaila, whereas the club was in the hands of President Mr. Frans Zammit Haber.

-In the early 1980s (1982–83 and 1983–84) Xewkija Tigers managed to win two consecutive league titles, together with the GFA Cup and the Silver Jubilee Cup.
-The team managed to win all the titles which the Gozitan league offered in these years.
+In the early 1980s (1982–83 and 1983–84) Xewkija Tigers won two consecutive league titles, together with the GFA Cup and the Silver Jubilee Cup.
+The team won all the titles in which the Gozitan league offered in these years.
 Xewkija were managed by Mr. Salvu Cilia.

-Xewkija Tigers' last domestic title arrived in the 2000–01 season in a decider final won against Nadur Youngsters F.C. by 4–3.
-Xewkija were once again managed by Mr. Salvu Cilia, who incidentally left his mark in all Xewkija's league titles (one as a player and three as a coach).
+Xewkija Tigers' last domestic title was achieved in the 2000–01 season in a final won against Nadur Youngsters F.C. by 4–3.
+Xewkija were once again managed by Mr. Salvu Cilia, who left his mark in all Xewkija's league titles (one as a player and three as a coach).

 After two seasons in the lowest division of the Gozo Football League, Xewkija Tigers returned at the end of the 2008–09 season after winning the Promotion Decided with contenders Xaghra United by 3–2 (starting line-up: J.Grima, S.Mercieca, J.Vella, J.Vella, J.Cefai; S.Mizzi, A.Fotso, M.Pace (P.Rapa), J.Azzopardi (J.Azzopardi); C.Bugeja, R.Buttigieg).
 The coach at the time was Mario Bonello.